Examples of recent questions relating to leasehold conveyancing in Boldon

 Having had my offer accepted I require leasehold conveyancing in Boldon.
 Before I get started I require certainty as to the number of years remaining on the lease.

-If the lease is registered - and almost all are in Boldon - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
+If the lease is registered - and almost all are in Boldon - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 The report on title for your leasehold conveyancing in Boldon should include some of the following: